rikster/t3-gdrive-poc/TASKS.md

 ### DriveUI Table

 - [ ] Refactor DriveUI Table
-- [ ] FUse Icon/Image instead of text for service
+  - [ ] Use Icon/Image instead of text for service
   - [ ] Add proper skeleton loader states
   - [ ] Add proper pagination with page size
   - [ ] Sort by column
   - [ ] Filter by column - eg. only show this service account

+### Fix

+- [ ] After disconnecting from a drive update and refresh table.